CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Execution Methods
 ~~~~~~~~~~~~~~~~~

 The "Execution Methods" section of the app configuration file defines what your app actually does when executed.
 Apps can be defined with multiple execution methods.
 The specific method executed upon app invocation is either auto-detected or specified on the command line.
-Execution method names are customizable and the choice of a name should depend on your environment.
-For example, if your app dependencies are installed globally in your execution system, you should define an "environment" execution method.
+Execution method names are customizable and the choice of a name should depend on your execution system.
+For example, if your app dependencies are installed globally in your execution system, you should define an "environment" execution method (indicating that dependencies are available in the environment).
 If your app dependencies are containerized with Singularity, you should define a "singularity" execution method.
 For a more detailed explanation of the app "Execution Methods" section, see :ref:`App Execution Methods <app-execution-methods>`.

 The "Execution Methods" section contains four sub-sections: "default_exec_method", "pre_exec", "exec_methods", and "post_exec".
 Edit the "config.yaml" file so that each corresponding sub-section looks like the following.

 The "default_exec_method" sub-section is a single string value, which we'll set to "auto", indicating that the execution method should be auto-detected.
+Alternatively, you can set it to one of the execution methods defined in the "exec_methods" sub-section, e.g., "environment".

 .. code-block:: yaml

     default_exec_method: auto

-The "pre_exec" sub-section defines any commands that should be executed prior to commands in the main "exec_methods" section.
+The "pre_exec" sub-section defines any commands that should be executed prior to commands in the main "exec_methods" sub-section.
 These usually include commands for directory or file preparation that are common for all execution methods, e.g., creating an output directory.
-For this tutorial, no pre_exec commands are required, so we'll leave it blank:
+For this tutorial, no "pre_exec" commands are required, so we'll leave it blank:

 .. code-block:: yaml

     pre_exec:

 The "Hello World" app simply prints "Hello World!" to a text file using the standard Linux "echo" command.
-Thus, we'll define a single execution method in the "exec_methods" sub-section called "environment", which indicates that we just need commands already available in the Linux environment.
+Thus, we'll define a single execution method in the "exec_methods" sub-section called "environment", which indicates that we just need commands already available in Linux.
 Update the "exec_methods" sub-section so that it looks like the following:

 .. code-block:: yaml